 Step 1 | Clean the Floors

-Clean the floors you are going to paint with a strong cleaner to remove grime and dirt.
+Clean the floors you will be painting with a strong cleaner to remove grime and dirt.
 I used Mold Armor but other products, like Krud Kutter Original Cleaner/Degreaser, work as well.
-You want the floors to be as clean as possible to achieve a smooth finish once the paint is applied.
+The floors should be as clean as possible to achieve a smooth finish once the paint is applied.

 Step 2 | Apply Rust-Oleum Base Coat

 Once the linoleum floors are clean, you will apply the first Rust-Oleum Base Coat(labeled Step 1).

 Paint the perimeter of the room first with a paintbrush.
 If you are not confident painting a straight line, I recommend taping off the baseboards prior to painting.

 Determine the size of your squares (or diamonds) before you begin.
 For my laundry room, I chose 16×16 squares.
 Choose the corner that is most visible to the eye as your starting point for the pattern.
 I recommend starting the pattern with a half square (or diamond), as it tends to be the most visually pleasing to the eye.